Vidito/kristiania_python/README.md

 ## 📂 Contents
 - `FinishedCode.ipynb` — Google Colab file used for collaboration and coding tasks.
+- `app.py` - Containing the code that uses Streamlit for the user interface
+- `requirements.txt` - Containing the libraries required for the code

 ## 👥 Contributors
 - **Vahid**